Skip to content

 • Pilling reported after many wash cycles

 Active cooling handles the flash events; breathable sheets handle the baseline comfort.
 Bamboo viscose sheets wick moisture faster than cotton and have a naturally cooler hand, which makes the base sleeping experience more comfortable between flashes.
-Bedsure is the most-reviewed bamboo sheet set on Amazon and the consistent aggregated top pick for menopausal women on a budget.
+Bedsure is the most-reviewed bamboo sheet set on Amazon and the consistent top pick for menopausal women on a budget.

 What buyers consistently like